geoffreyangus/cs106r/notes.md

 Simply put, computer science is **the art of using computers to solve problems**.
 Computers can be used to solve a remarkably diverse set of problems, and that is why the visions of computer science listed above are so varied.
 The bottom line is: if we are getting a computer to solve a problem that it couldn't before, then we are practicing computer science – it doesn't matter what that problem is.
 So, as you begin this course, we'd recommend that you don't dwell too much on preconceived notions of what you think computer science is or isnt.
 Rather, come with an open mind and along the way consider: what problems would I like a computer to solve?

 ## What is a Computer and what is Computer Programming?
 Computers come in many forms.
 If you're reading these notes on a laptop, you are, of course, using a computer.
 If you're reading on a smartphone, you are using a computer as well.
 Computers can be large and powerful, like [IBM's Summit supercomputer](https://techcrunch.com/2018/06/08/ibms-new-summit-supercomputer-for-the-doe-delivers-200-petaflops/), or very small and specialized, like the computer in a [pacemaker](https://www.nhlbi.nih.gov/node/3465).
-Computers can be old: [Ada Lovelace](https://www.nytimes.com/interactive/2018/obituaries/overlooked-ada-lovelace.html) and Charles Babbage's designed the analytical engine designed in 1837.
-Computers show up all the time in places you might not expect them: microwave ovens, digital watches, traffic lights, microscopes, and MRI machines all have computers embedded inside them.
+Computers can be old: [Ada Lovelace](https://www.nytimes.com/interactive/2018/obituaries/overlooked-ada-lovelace.html) was the first to program a – she did so in 1837.
+Computers show up in places you might not expect them: microwave ovens, digital watches, traffic lights, microscopes, and MRI machines all have computers embedded inside them.
 So what ties all of these machines together?
 What makes them **computers**?

-A computer is a **programmable** machine that can store, process and output information.
+Computers are **programmable** machines – without changing their physical design, they can perform new tasks by following written instructions.
+A **computer program** is a set of instructions for a computer.
+Computers consist of a few basic physical components that allow them to do four simple things:
+1. Accept information as input

+   We input information into our computers through our keyboard.
+We can also input information with a camera or microphone.
+With an internet connection, a computer can receive input from other computers.

+2. Store information (in memory)

+3. Process information (

+4. Output information
+   A computer shows us information through the computer screen or speakers.
+Computers also output information to other computers via the internet.

+Furthermore, computers store, process and output information according to the written instructions they are given.
 A machine is **programmable** if it can follow written instructions.

 computer program is a set of written instructions for a computer are called a computer program  very   programmed to process information   historian of Computer programming is an important part of computer science, **but**, computer programming is only part of the work of a computer scientist more computer science than writing is